-This article is about the 7th Amendment of Indian Constitution which will assist you in your UPSC examination.
+This blog is about the 7th Amendment of the Indian Constitution which will assist you in your UPSC examination.

 - State Reorganisation Act, 1956